What is Low Testosterone / Andropause?

 Accurately diagnosing Low T must always include a thorough examination of symptoms and complete blood work-up from a reputable lab.
 If you have tried Testosterone Replacement Therapy (TRT) but have not seen the results you'd hoped for, it's important to know that the best results will only be achieved by a specialist because Low T is a complicated condition that presents differently in different men.
 Just checking your testosterone level will be of limited use unless someone has the expertise to understand it within the context of your overall health.
 And a treatment plan can't be optimized unless a specialist continually monitors and calibrates it to achieve the best possible results.

-If you are interested in getting treated for Low T but are concerned about potential risks that you've seen covered in the media, you should speak to a specialist who can help you understand the research that clearly shows there is no increased risk of prostate cancer or cardiovascular disease associated with TRT.
-Interestingly, recent studies18 have shown that TRT decreased the incidence of cardiovascular outcomes, such as heart attack or stroke, by 30%.
-Contrary to what you may have seen in the media, the preponderance of medical evidence clearly shows that treating Low T with TRT does not increase your risk of prostate cancer or cardiovascular disease.
-In fact, studies correlate TRT with improved cardiovascular and overall health.
+It's important that you speak to a specialist who can help you understand the research regarding the risks of TRT which clearly shows there is no increased risk of prostate cancer or cardiovascular disease associated with TRT.
+Interestingly, recent studies18 have shown that TRT actually decreased the incidence of cardiovascular outcomes, such as heart attack or stroke, by 30%.
 See additional research to learn more.

 Think you're too young to have Low T?
 Many men as young as 30 suffer from Low T. And if you think you're too old to benefit from TRT, you should know that many men are treated very successfully until well into their eighties.